OpenZeppelin/nile/README.md

 Some things to note:

+- This sends the transaction to the network by default, but you can use the `--estimate_fee` flag to estimate the fee without sending the transaction, or the `--simulate` flag to get a traceback of the simulated execution.
 - `max_fee` defaults to `0`.
 Add `--max_fee <max_fee>` to set the maximum fee for the transaction
 - `network` defaults to the `localhost`.
 Add `--network <network>` to change the network for the transaction